 7. Efforts to support, with appropriate training, parents as shared decision-makers and to encourage membership on school councils.

-8. The recognition of the diversity of parents and the development of guidelines that promote widespread parental participation and involvement in the school at various levels.
+8. Recognizing the diversity of parents and developing guidelines that promote widespread parental participation and involvement in the school at various levels.

-9. The development of preparation programs and specialized courses for certificated employees and administrators that promote parental involvement.
+9. Developing preparation programs and specialized courses for certificated employees and administrators that promote parental involvement.

-10. The development of strategies and programmatic structures at schools to encourage and enable parents to participate actively in their children's education.
+10. Developing strategies and programmatic structures at schools to encourage and enable parents to participate actively in their children's education.

 C. The governing board may adopt a policy to provide to parents the information required by this section in an electronic form.

 D. A parent shall submit a written request for information pursuant to this section during regular business hours to either the school principal at the school site or the superintendent of the school district at the office of the school district.
-Within ten days after receiving the request for information, the school principal or the superintendent of the school district shall either deliver the requested information to the parent or submit to the parent a written explanation of the reasons for the denial of the requested information.
-If the request for information is denied or the parent does not receive the requested information within fifteen days after submitting the request for information, the parent may submit a written request for the information to the school district governing board, which shall formally consider the request at the next scheduled public meeting of the governing board if the request can be properly noticed on the agenda.
+Within ten days after receiving the request for information, the school principal or the superintendent of the school district shall either deliver the requested information to the parent or submit to the parent a written explanation of the reasons for denying the requested information.
+If the request for information is denied or the parent does not receive the requested information within fifteen days after submitting the request for information, the parent may request the information in writing from the school district governing board, which shall formally consider the request at the next scheduled public meeting of the governing board if the request can be properly noticed on the agenda.
 If the request cannot be properly noticed on the agenda, the governing board shall formally consider the request at the next subsequent public meeting of the governing board.

 E. For the purposes of this section, "parent" means the natural or adoptive parent or legal guardian of a minor child.